PyThaiNLP/pythainlp/docs/api/soundex.rst

 ~~~~
 .. autofunction:: lk82

-The `lk82` module implements the Thai Soundex algorithm proposed by Vichit Lorjai in 1982.
+The `lk82` module implements the Thai Soundex algorithm proposed by Vichit Lorchirachoonkul in 1982.
 This module is suitable for encoding Thai words into Soundex codes for phonetic comparisons.

 udom83
 ~~~~~~
 .. autofunction:: udom83

 The `udom83` module is based on a homonymic approach for sound-alike string search.
-It encodes Thai words using the Udompanich Soundex algorithm developed in 1983.
+It encodes Thai words using the Wannee Udompanich Soundex algorithm developed in 1983.

 metasound
 ~~~~~~~~~